Pain is the most common reason that people see a physician. Unfortunately, alleviating pain isn’t always straightforward.

 Pain serves an important purpose by alerting you to injuries such as a sprained ankle or bruised hand.
 Chronic pain, however, is often more complex.
 People often think of pain as a purely physical sensation.
 However, pain has biological, psychological and emotional factors.
 Furthermore, chronic pain can cause feelings such as anger, hopelessness, sadness and anxiety.

-Psychological treatments are also an important part of pain management.
-Understanding and managing the thoughts, emotions and behaviors that accompany the discomfort can help you cope more effectively with your pain — and can actually reduce the intensity of the pain.
+In addition, Psychological treatments is important part of chronic pain management to address psychological and emotional factors.
+Understanding and managing the thoughts, emotions and behaviours that accompany the discomfort can help one cope more effectively with their pain and can actually reduce the intensity of the pain.